A Renewed Call to Boycott Wyoming

 ONLINE: Submit message at https://governor.wyo.gov/contact/governor

-• BOYCOTT WYOMING - Tell Wyoming's tourism folks that Cody Roberts needs to be punished for his cruelty and you won't be visiting their state until they reform their wolf policies and ban torturing and intentionally running over wildlife.
+• BOYCOTT WYOMING - Tell Wyoming's tourism folks that you won't be visiting their state until they reform their wolf policies and ban chasing down and intentionally running over wildlife.
+Any chasing down of an animal with any type of vehicle constitutes torture, regardless of whether they are killed quickly.

 PHONE: 307-777-7777 or 800-225-5996